Brian Giles: Domestic abuse

 Giles was sued by his former girlfriend for more than $10 million.
 She alleged Giles broke an oral and/or implied agreement that he would take care of her for an indefinite period of time.
 She alleged Giles began abusing her in 2002, and battered her while she was pregnant with Giles' child, and caused her to have a miscarriage.
 She dropped the allegations that Giles caused the miscarriage before the trial began.
 A jury found that both Giles and his girlfriend, Cheri Olvera, committed acts of domestic violence against each other but that there were no damages.
 The jury also refused to award damages on Olvera's contract claim, finding that Olvera's alleged terms were not clear enough so that both Olvera and Giles could understand what each was required to do.
 Instead, the jury found that Olvera must return the $107,000 engagement ring Giles provided to her or pay the $107,000 as damages.
 Following Giles' dispute with Olvera and given the nature of the court case, Giles' endorsement contract with Nair Hair Removal products was terminated.
-As of August 22, 2018 the San Diego Padres have cut ties with Brian Giles and his brother Marcus, over domestic violence issues.
+In August 2018 the San Diego Padres cut ties with Brian Giles and his brother Marcus, in both cases over domestic violence issues.